major/major.io/content/posts/2019/2019-11-18-monitoring-openshift-cron-jobs.md

 categories:
 - Blog Posts
 date: '2019-11-18'
-description: Openshift (and Kubernetes) allow you to run jobs on schedule, but these jobs can fail from time to time.
+summary: Openshift (and Kubernetes) allow you to run jobs on schedule, but these jobs can fail from time to time.
 You can monitor them from bash!
 images:
 - images/2019-11-18-clock.png